Not My Job: Gov. John Kasich Get Quizzed On K-Tel

 KASICH: Well, I mean, foreign policy, you know, simple things, you know?

-SAGAL: You realize if we wanted to, we could look up the tape and find out.
+SAGAL: Yeah.
+You realize, if we wanted to, we could look up the tape and find out.

 SAGAL: I bet you have.